 Written by the Tyto Robotics team

-If you are finding yourself in the same situation: trying to decide whether to purchase or build a test stand yourself, we encourage you to read this article.
-It may bring to light some factors you haven’t considered.
+If you are trying to decide whether to purchase or build a thrust stand yourself, we encourage you to read this article.
+It may bring to light some factors you haven’t considered, such as:

 This industry is extremely competitive and we know that time to market is critical.
 Our test stands are generally in stock so you can start testing within a few days of placing your order.